Management Team

 Secretary

 Anna has been in the administrative support field for over 20 years.
-She has been with Alameda County since 2002 and joined the Office of Homeless Care and Coordination in June 2020.
+She has been with Alameda County since 2002 and joined Housing and Homelessness Services in June 2020.
 She manages the calendars of the management team and provides administrative support to the entire team.
 Anna loves cooking, dancing, singing, and all things purple.

 Email Anna